chromium/chromium/chrome/browser/resources/discards/graph_view.md

 webview.

 ## Incidental Detail
-In order to allow type checking the main body javascript code with the closure compiler, it is hosted in a separate file named `graph_doc.js`.
-At build time, the javascript is merged into the `graph_doc.html.template` file, and the whole lot is encoded in a data URL, which is merged into the `graph_tab.html` file.
+In order to allow type checking the main body TypeScript code with the TypeScript compiler, it is hosted in a separate file named `graph_doc.ts`.
+At build time, the TypeScript code is merged into the `graph_doc_template.html` file, and the whole lot is encoded in a data URL, which is merged into the `graph_tab.html` file.
-While GRIT does have an include (`<include src="">`) and a flattening mechanism, which will flatten resources to a data URL, this doesn't at present allow flattening HTML.

 ## How to debug
 To debug the contents in the webview, navigate to the development tools